Same-day pest control in McKinney, Allen, Frisco & Plano. Call before noon.

 • Locked boxes only a rodent can enter, placed where pets and kids cannot reach

-• Written entry point map documents every roofline gap we find
+• A written entry point map documents every roofline gap we find

 • Branches touching the roof, fence-top routes, and food draws all flagged